satya164/quik/README.md

 In addition to the above modules, `quik` also includes [`npm-install-loader`](https://github.com/ericclemmons/npm-install-loader) which will automatically install missing NPM dependencies during the webpack build.
 The newly installed module will only be available during the next build/reload.

-## Enabling Hot reload
+## Enabling Hot Module Replacement

-To enable hot reload for React Components, you need to specify the filenames you want to watch,
+To enable Hot Module Replacement for React Components, you need to specify the filenames you want to watch,

 ```sh
 quik --watch file1.js file2.js
 ```

 You only need to specify the entry points, not all scripts.
-Most of the time, it'll be just one script.
-Note that hot reload won't work for any components in the entry points.
+Most of the time it'll be just one script.
+Note that Hot Module Replacement won't work for any components in the entry points.

 ## Generating JavaScript Bundle